Zahnen/Factory.Solution/README.md

 - [MySQL/MySQL Workbench](https://www.mysql.com/).
 - A loose familiarity with MySQL databases & navigating through local files using your command line program such as Terminal or Gitbash (e.g., "cd Desktop").

-Please ensure all of the aforementioned softwares are installed on your device or refer to the previous links to begin installion.
+Please ensure all of the aforementioned softwares are installed on your device or refer to the previous links to begin installation.
 If you have questions on the installation process, please don't hesitate to [reach out!](mailto:zahnen@gmail.com)

 ### 1. Clone or Download the project:

 #### To Clone:
-* _Open your preferred command line program._
+- Open your preferred command line program.
-* _Ensure you are within the directory you'd like the project directory to be created in. (e.g., "cd Desktop" if you'd like to clone the project to your desktop)_
+- Navigate to the location or directory you'd like the project directory to be created in. (e.g., "cd Desktop" if you'd like to clone the project to your desktop)
-* _Enter the command "$ git clone https://github.com/zahnen/Factory.Solution" in your command line._
+- Enter the command "$ git clone https://github.com/zahnen/Factory.Solution" in your command line.

 #### To Download:
-* _Navigate to the [project repository](https://github.com/zahnen/Factory.Solution) in your browser._
+- Navigate to the [project repository](https://github.com/zahnen/Factory.Solution) in your browser.
-* _Click the green "Code" button toward the top right of the page._
+- Click the green "Code" button toward the top right of the page.
-* _Click "Download ZIP" and extract the files._
+- Click "Download ZIP" and extract the files.
-* _Open the newly-downloaded project in your preferred code editor._
+- Open the newly-downloaded project in your preferred code editor.

 ### 2. Establish a MySQL database for using the project: